Peter-Bird/Task-Flow/README.md

 ## Author

-TaskFlow was generated based on a comprehensive AI prompt to create an intuitive and robust task management tool.
+Task-Flow was generated based on a comprehensive AI prompt to create an intuitive and robust task management tool.